Find Affordable College Courses

 Read More…

 The excellent programs at University of Wisconsin - Platteville helped the school earn the #4 place on this year’s ranking of the best mechanical engineering schools in the Great Lakes Region .
-UW - Platteville is a moderately-sized public school located in the distant town of Platteville.
+UW - Platteville is a medium-sized public school located in the distant town of Platteville.

 On top of its placing in our value ranking, UW - Platteville also did well on our Best Mechanical Engineering Schools in the Great Lakes Region list.
 It’s in the top 10% of all schools reviewed in this analysis.